Azure/azure-quickstart-templates/arangodb-cluster/README.md

 # Deploys an ArangoDB Cluster

-This template deploys an ArangoDB cluster with N DB servers, each also runs a Coordinator.
-It also deploys 3 Agencies in the cluster.
+This template deploys an ArangoDB cluster.
+The first 3 VMs will be running Agents.
+The rest of the VMs will each run a DB servers and a Coordinator.

-To access the Coordinators, go to http://[dnsname][n].[location].azure.cloudapp.com:8529 To access the DB servers, go to http://[dnsname][n].[location].azure.cloudapp.com:8629
+To access the Coordinators, go to http://[dnsname][3-n].[location].azure.cloudapp.com:8529

 ```